oualid-storytile/socialmedia/README.md

 to get data take a look on Exemple/Socialcontroller.php

-Laravel Socialite is open-sourced software licensed under the [MIT license](LICENSE.md).
+Storytile Socialmedia is open-sourced software licensed under the [MIT license](LICENSE.md).